-The program will be based on three activities:
+The program is based on three main activities:

 - Analysis of national hydrogen strategies – NAHyS: The project aims at determining the internal coherence of each national strategies and their level of comparability in terms of ambitions, targets, costs, and policies.
 The project will provide a final and comprehensive comparison tool;

-- Modelling energy transition in the Italian electricity and gas system – ITET: the project, taking advantage of the Plexos simulation software, will develop scenarios of decarbonization and transition of the Italian electrical and gas system, quantifying the economic and social impacts for the various stakeholders;
+- Modelling energy transition in the Italian electricity and gas system – ITET: the project, taking advantage of the Plexos simulation software, develops scenarios of decarbonization and transition of the Italian electrical and gas system, quantifying the economic and social impacts for the various stakeholders;

 Policy Briefs | 04.03.2022